ElPitagoras14/anime-scraper/README.md

 - [**Anime Scraper Frontend**:](/frontend/README.md) A web application developed with Next.js that allows users to interact with the scraped data, manage collections, and access download links in an intuitive interface.

-Together, these components create a seamless solution for anime enthusiasts, simplifying the discovery and management of anime-related resources while offering a customizable and scalable platform.
+Together, these components create a seamless solution for anime enthusiasts, simplifying the discovery and management of anime-related resources.

 ## Requirements